cuvtixo/etcher-ng/README.md

 > Flash OS images to SD cards & USB drives, safely and easily.

-Etcher is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
+Etcher-ng is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
 It protects you from accidentally writing to your hard-drives, ensures every byte of data was written correctly, and much more.
 It can also directly flash Raspberry Pi devices that support [USB device boot mode](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#usb-device-boot-mode).